psychemedia/storytelling-notes/pedlar-of-swaffham.md

 bend hm.
 2 % L vi'*s- 3 biis mE

-e After much Trouble and Tntigur Ahe arrivdrat * Anmut Cuysclikk⸗ Which there are few in the World tte icherg for | Extent) or- Beauty be 1alighted: at the
+e After much Trouble and Tntigur Ahe arrivdrat * Anmut Cuysclikk⸗ Which there are few in the World tte icherg for | Extent) or Beauty be 1alighted: at the

 ; Gare:ofa Moſque, where, being ſpent with.